Did you know that you could set your business up to gain market share when the economy is bad?

 Many companies have retreated to the Internet because of increasing printing costs.
 Now, I think the internet is great for marketing and needs to be utilized by all companies but these companies are forgetting the cardinal rule: Make it easy for customers to remember you, give them more ways to reach you and they will (most likely) come to you instead of going to someone else.

-Author bio: Sam Zargari is head copywriter at Zed Collective, and has over 15 years in sales and advertising experience.
+Author bio: Sam Zargari is a copywriter, and has over 15 years in sales and advertising experience.